DCASE-REPO/DESED_task/README.md

 ### You need only desed_task package for other reasons
-run `python setup.py install` to install the desed_task package
+Run `python setup.py install` to install the desed_task package

 ## Your own recipes ?